yyaadet/autosrt_page/docs/README.md

 ### How to do if failed to download audio model?

 1. Download model from [ggml-large-v3-turbo](https://github.com/yyaadet/autosrt_page/releases/download/v10.0.0/ggml-large-v3-turbo.bin.zip)
-2. Unzip the model and place the bin file to the directory `~/Library/Application Support/AutoSRT/Models/ggml-large-v3-turbo/`
+2. Unzip the model and place the bin file to the directory `/Users/{your username}/Library/Application Support/AutoSRT/Models/ggml-large-v3-turbo/`
 3. Restart AutoSRT

 Done!

+### LLM benchmark for translation

+- Best: mistral-small3.1:24B

+We found if the LLM model has more parameters, more accuracy.
+The gemma3:4B is obviously better than gemma3:1B.
+The mistra-small3.1:24B is best than any other LLM models.
+It can reach at least 90% translation ratio in the most time.

 ## App Recommendations